shinglyu/shinglyu.github.io/_posts/2024-05-25-transcribe-voice-to-text-locally-with-whisper-cpp-and-raycast.md

 #!/bin/bash

 # Required parameters:
 # @raycast.schemaVersion 1
 # @raycast.title Transcribe
 # @raycast.mode silent

 # Optional parameters:
 # @raycast.icon 💬

 # Documentation:
 # @raycast.description Transcribe with local model
 # @raycast.author Shing Lyu
 # @raycast.authorURL https://shinglyu.com

-# Open a iTerm and run the shell script transcribe.sh in the same folder

 osascript <<EOF

     tell application "iTerm2"
          create window with default profile
          tell current session of current window
               delay 1
               write text "cd $(pwd)"
               write text "./transcribe.sh"
           end tell
     end tell
 EOF
 ```

 This code is a Bash script that opens a new iTerm2 window and runs the `transcribe.sh` script in the current directory.
 The script uses the `osascript` command to interact with the macOS scripting environment and automate the iTerm2 application.
 The `tell` statements are used to send commands to iTerm2, such as creating a new window, navigating to the current directory, and executing the `transcribe.sh` script.
 The delay of 1 second is added to ensure that the commands are executed in the correct order.

 Now, you can simply invoke the "Transcribe" command in Raycast, and it will capture audio, transcribe it locally using whisper.cpp, and copy the transcription to your clipboard – all with just one click!

-Conclusion:

 Whisper.cpp brings OpenAI's powerful Whisper speech recognition model to your local device, ensuring low latency and privacy.
 Combined with Raycast's convenience, you can now enjoy seamless, one-click local transcription on your Mac.
 Give it a try and experience the power of on-device speech recognition!